artsy/artsy.github.io/_posts/2017-07-11-Editathon.markdown

 Lucky for this editathon, both [Artsy Artist ID][artist-id], and [TAGP ID][tagp-id] were already inside the controlled vocabulary.
 This mean we could think about how to connect items rather than how we can pitch that is worth connecting them at all.

+We used Wikipedia to keep track of all [the useful links][dash], n

+We ended up with three projects on the Wikidata side, after being given an overview

+( Focusing on )

 [meetup-msg]: https://www.meetup.com/CocoaPods-NYC/messages/boards/thread/50940969
 [afem]: http://www.artandfeminism.org